SangHoon-Yoon/Personal-academic-website/content/authors/admin/_index.md

 highlight_name: true
 ---

-SangHoon Yoon is a research assistant at Biomechanics of Occupation and Sport (BOS) Laboratory of McGill University.
+SangHoon (Andrew) Yoon is a research assistant at Biomechanics of Occupation and Sport (BOS) Laboratory of McGill University.
 His research interests include sex differences in exercise biomechanics, physiology, and performance.